pCT-collaboration/pypct/README.md

 ### How to use ###

-One good way to use the modules would be to check out the repository, then add a symlink to the pct folder in your python's 'site-packages' directory:
+One good way to use the modules would be to check out the repository.
     git clone https://github.com/fordhurley/pypct.git

-    cd pypct
+Then set the following shell variable (including it in .bashrc for a perminant fix.
-    ln -s pct /usr/local/lib/python2.7/pct
+    export PYTHONPATH=~/pCT/pypct

 This will allow you to 'import pct' from a script run anywhere on the computer, and still take advantage of any updates you make to to package or get from an `git pull`.